seanfisk/personal-chef-repo/config/windows/unautomated.md

 * Skitch Desktop and Skitch Touch
 * RCT2 GoG; UCES
 * Powertab installation and config (see todos)
-* I ran `Update-Help` in PowerShell to get help documentation for PowerShell.
 * LastPass (Chocolatey package seems not to work)
-* GitHub for Windows (Chocolatey package is out-of-date, working on it)
 * SkyFonts (Chocolatey package is out-of-date, working on it)